 After the second year, students wishing to join the program, who have completed first year requirements, and whose achievements are comparable to the program's admission and progression requirements may apply to the Academic Dean for admission.

-The King's Scholar Program in Western Thought and Civilization (WTC) adopts an integrated and interdisciplinary approach to Western thought and civilization by engaging students in critical and experiential study of the relationship of literary, artistic and intellectual expressions to the material conditions, structures and processes of historical change.
+The King's Scholar Program in the New Liberal Arts (NLA) adopts an integrated and interdisciplinary approach to the study of the liberal arts by engaging students in critical and experiential study of the relationship of literary, artistic and intellectual expressions to the material conditions, structures and processes of historical change.
 Students will participate in experiential learning that engages them with musical compositions, works of art, virtual scientific experiments and extracurricular activities, including local and, where feasible, international initiatives facilitated through King's University College.

 2.0 courses after first year.

-Students who do not meet these progression requirements will be ineligible to continue in the King’s Scholar program but may be permitted toregister in King’s Scholar theme courses with permission from the Program Coordinator and the Academic Dean’s Office.
+Students who do not meet these progression requirements will be ineligible for the King’s Scholar designation but may be permitted to register or remain in the King’s Scholar theme courses with permission from the Program Coordinator and the Academic Dean’s Office.
 With the permission of the relevant Department, the King’s Scholar courses may count towards their standard discipline-based Honours Specialization and/or Major modules.
 Such students, however, will not be eligible for the King’s Scholar designation.